croissantfriend/COMP_250_A3_Multitester/README.md

 Includes:

-- Dog, Minitester, and the course-provided template for DogShelter - replace this with your own code
+- Dog.java, Minitester.java, and the course-provided template for DogShelter.java - replace this with your own code!
-    * Minitester tests have been modified to use JUnit Assertions so they can be run along with all the other tests in IntelliJ.
+    * Minitester tests have been modified to use JUnit Assertions so they can be run along with all the other tests in IntelliJ!
 - SpeedTester.java
     * speedtesting functions written by me (currently only for `shelter()` and `adopt()`), which means they probably have issues - definitely modify and add your own!
 (Feel free to submit a PR so I can add them as well!)